medicals/FontAwesomeAndroid/README.md

 Leverage the font awesome icon library (http://fortawesome.github.io/Font-Awesome/) in your android projects.
 The vector images will remain crisp and clear on all device sizes

+Based on "Font Awesome by Dave Gandy - http://fontawesome.io".

 How to include
 ----------
 1. Add the <b>fontawesome-webfont.ttf</b> file into your assets directory